Lady Howard of Tavistock

 Was still in black weeds and just sixteen when forced to wed John Howard

-From this scrounging scoundrel hid my every penny: “Sir do you not love me poor?”
+Hid my every penny from this scrounging scoundrel: “Sir, do you not love me poor?”

-His answer stays as unknown as his cause of death - this dead man number four
+His answer as unknown as his cause of death – this dead man number four

-I rue the day fate fixed my date with final husband Sir Richard Grenville
+Rue the day fate led my way to final husband Sir Richard Grenville

 Used fire and fists to harm me, locked me up against my will

-Star Chamber found him vile and violent sent him straight to Lydford Gaol
+Star Chamber judged him vile and violent, sent him straight to Lydford Gaol

-On escaping he revelled in torment and terror on a such much larger scale
+On escaping he revelled in torment and terror on a much larger scale

 When brother turned against brother and England she was bleeding